Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_Accelerometer.md

 # Using accelerometers

+# Tabs {.tabset}

+## RRF 3.4 and later

+From RRF 3.4, accelerometer data is collected, evaluated and interpreted in the [Input Shaping Plugin](/User_manual/Tuning/Input_shaping_plugin).
+You can run the accelerometer commands manually, and record the results.
+See the "RRF 3.3 and manual commands" tab for details.
+Note the 'Accelerometer' plugin (shipped with RRF 3.3) has been replaced by the 'Input Shaping Plugin'.

+## RRF 3.3 and manual commands

 Prior to making measurements with the accelerometer, disable any input shaping (including DAA if you are using it), unless of course you are trying to establish the effect of using input shaping.

+### Collecting data

 Use command [M956](/User_manual/Reference/Gcodes/M956) to collect accelerometer data.
 RRF 3.3 only supports capture mode A0 (immediate capture), but the A parameter must be present.
 Here is a typical command to capture data for a travel move in the X direction: